Feeling Empty? You’re Not Alone and What to Do About It

 To join the conversation and see other questions, check out our Aristotle’s Café Facebook Page here.

-Feeling empty is like experiencing a colorless life, where love hides and light dies, only darkness surfaces to suck dry the meaning and fulfilling enjoyments of life.
+Some have described it as experiencing a colorless life, where love hides and light dies, only darkness surfaces to suck dry the meaning and fulfilling enjoyments of life.

 At Aristotle’s Cafe’, we spoke about what it is like to feel empty, why we do and how to alleviate ourselves from its tightly squeezed grasp.